 This pilot study is largely focused on the island of San Cristobal but there is potential for expansion across the Islands.
 This technology could also extend to researching nurseries of multiple species of shark, like the endangered scalloped hammerhead shark, and improve the population surveys of all sharks in Galapagos.

-This blog has been adapted from an article Lauren Goodman wrote for our Spring/Summer 2019 edition of Galapagos Matters, which is now available online here.
+This blog has been adapted from an in our Spring/Summer 2019 edition of Galapagos Matters, which is now available online here.

 Special thanks to the National Marine Aquarium, who are key supporters of our Endangered Sharks of Galapagos programme.